jmartin82/mmock/README.md

 ##### Persisted

-* *name*: The relative path from config-persist-path to the file where the response body to be loaded from.
+* *name*: The relative path from config-persist-path to the file where the response body to be loaded from or the {collectionName}/{itemId} if you are using mongo.
 It allows vars.
 * *notFound*: The status code and body which will be returned if the file does not exist.
 The default values are statusCode: **404** and body: **Not Found**.
 * *notFound.statusCode*: The status code to be returned if the file is not found.
 The default value is **404**.
 * *notFound.body*: The body to be returned if the file is not found.
 It allows vars.
 The default value is **Not Found**.